awconway/NUR1027-FALL-2019/chapters/06quant.md

 **Required Reading**

 Gray, J.R., Grove, S.K. & Sutherland, S.  (2017).
 The Practice of Nursing Research (8th ed.)
 Chapter 3: Introduction to quantitative research (pp. 37 --45 [up to the end of the section on control vs. comparison groups].

 Chapter 6: Objectives, questions, hypotheses and study variables (pp. 98 – 119.)

 Chapter 10: Understanding quantitative research design (pp. 192 – 200 [up to the end of the section on types of validity]).

-Lancaster, G.A. & Titman, A.C.
-(2012).
-Using evidence from quantitative studies.
-In J.V.
-Craig & R.L.
-Smyth (Eds.)
-The Evidence-based Practice Manual for Nurses (3rd ed.)
-(145 – 186).
+Craig, JV & Dowding, D. (2020).
+Evidence-Based Practice in Nursing (4th ed.)
+Churchill Livingstone Elsevier.

+Chapter 5: Using evidence from quantitative studies.

 [Cochrane Handbook for Systematic Reviews of Interventions](http://handbook.cochrane.org/) Read sections 8.1, 8.2, and 8.4 on bias (Version 5.1 online).